vusec/kasper-results/README.md

 ### Web Interface

-The easiest way to run the web interface is using the included `Dockerfile` together with `docker-compose`.
+The easiest way to run the web interface is using the included `Dockerfile` together with `docker compose`.

 Otherwise, you can setup the dependencies with:
 ```